 1) Take Stock of Current Habits –

 - Before we can effectively build new habits, we need to get a handle on our current ones.
-This can be more challenging than it sounds because once a habit is firmly rooted in your life, it is mostly unconscious and automatic.
+This can be more challenging than it sounds because once a pattern is firmly rooted in your life, it is primarily unconscious and automatic.

-2) Implementation intention – Write it down, time, date, place when you will implement the activity.
+2) Implementation intention – Write down the time, date, and place when you will implement the activity.

-- When you write it down, you leave nothing to chances and feel more committed and it is way easy to implement habit when is written in details.
+- When you write it down, you leave nothing to chance and feel more committed, and it is way easier to implement habit when it is written in detail.

 3) Habit Stacking –

-- It is simple plan to overhaul your habits and linking them with existing one like attaching new habits to some existing habit.
-Example – After tea in morning, I will sit for meditation.
+- It is a simple plan to overhaul and link your habits with existing ones, like attaching new habits to some existing pattern.
+Example – After tea in the morning, I will sit for meditation.

-- Making it obvious increases the chances of developing and sticking to any habit we want to inculcate, as there is not ambiguity of time, place, and sequence.
+- Making it obvious increases the chances of developing and sticking to any habit we want to teach, as there is no ambiguity of time, place, or sequence.

 4) Inversion of 1st Law – Make it Invisible –

-- Every habit is initiated by a cue, and we are more likely to notice cues that stand out.
+- A cue initiates every habit, and we are likelier to notice lines that stand out.

 - One of the most practical ways to eliminate a bad habit is to reduce exposure to the cue that causes it.